-Understanding cockroach types in Florida is the first step to healthy & safe living
+Understanding Cockroach Types in Florida is the First Htep to Healthy & Safe Living

-Cockroaches can spread disease, contaminate our food, cause allergies, and even exacerbate asthma attacks.
+Cockroaches can spread disease, contaminate our food, cause allergies, and even exacerbate asthma attacks in people.

 According to the World Health Organization, they are proven or suspected carriers of the organisms causing diarrhea, dysentery, cholera, leprosy, plague, typhoid fever, and viral diseases such as poliomyelitis.
 Certain roaches have been reported to spread at least 33 different kinds of bacteria and six kinds of parasitic worms.